Skip to main content

 The mid-September supplementation start date

 The practical rule for Wasaga and the surrounding region: begin daily vitamin D supplementation around the autumn equinox, roughly September 21.
 Continue daily through to the spring equinox, March 21.
-Reduce or pause during the summer months only if you spend meaningful time outdoors with skin exposed to midday sun — and even then, the latest evidence (Pilz et al. 2018) suggests year-round low-dose supplementation produces more stable serum levels than the seasonal pause-and-resume pattern.
+Reduce or pause during the summer months only if you spend meaningful time outdoors with skin exposed to midday sun — and even then, some evidence suggests year-round low-dose supplementation may produce more stable serum levels than the seasonal pause-and-resume pattern.

 For an adult of average size with no known deficiency: 1,000 to 2,000 IU of D3 per day from September 21 through March 21, dropping to 1,000 IU or pausing in summer.